nilsnerhus/oppgave/claude/Part 3 - Analysis.md

 ## Section 1: The Sympathetic Take - "Maybe Experts Should Be Experts?"

-**The reasonable case for standardization:**

-- Poor countries DO lack technical capacity
-- Climate science IS complex
-- **Maybe convergence reflects learning and best practice?**
-- World Bank templates might prevent reinventing the wheel
-- **"Perhaps my Norwegian privilege makes me dismiss expertise?"**

-**But then your data reveals problems:**

-- If this were expertise, wouldn't climate vulnerability matter more?
-- Why do regional networks trump environmental challenges?
-- **Your p-value pattern shows this isn't about competence but dependence**

 ## Politics of Reasonable

 Goes through my experience of being educated since 2006, making the following points: